Tennessee Titans vs. Houston Texans NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Home and road insights

-- Houston is 4-4 against the spread, and 2-6 overall, at home this year.

-- This season, Houston has gone over the total in five of eight games at home.
+- This year, in eight home games, Houston has hit the over five times.

-- On the road, Tennessee is 4-3 overall and 4-3 against the spread.
+- This season in away games, Tennessee is 4-3 against the spread and 4-3 overall.

-- This season, in five of seven away games Tennessee has hit the over.
+- In seven away games this season, Tennessee has hit the over five times.

 Powered by Data Skrive.